juergengeck/one.projfs/INTEGRATION.md

-# Integration with one.filer
+# Integration with refinio.api and one.filer

 ## Overview

-The `one.ifsprojfs` module is designed to replace the complex 7-layer abstraction stack in one.filer, providing direct Windows filesystem integration for ONE content.
-This enables users to access their ONE database through Windows Explorer as a virtual drive.
+The `one.projfs` module provides native Windows ProjFS integration, replacing complex multi-layer abstraction stacks.
+It enables users to access their ONE database through Windows Explorer as a virtual drive with direct filesystem access.

 ## Clean Architecture